romland/spinpong/README.md

   to other side (like a temporary block-breaker (Arkanoid))

 TODO thoughts:
+- To get more variety, we'll probably need to make bats and walls ovals
 - perhaps reset surface speeds after each collision? will it make it harder or easier?
 - round spin/speeds to integer between 0-10? show that number somewhere (next to wall/bats?) so you can easily counter?
 - maybe hold key for spin, and releasing key resets it back to 0 spin